-- 1. When 'getMap()' is first called from any node, initialization will start depending on the the value - 2.
-Hazelcast will call 'MapLoader.loadAllKeys()' to get all your keys on each node - 3.
+- 1. When getMap() is first called from any node, initialization will start depending on the the value of Initial-LoadMode.
+If it is set as EAGER, initialization starts.
+If it is set as LAZY, initialization actually does not start but data is loaded at each time a partition loading is completed. - 2.
+Hazelcast will call MapLoader.loadAllKeys() to get all your keys on each node - 3.
 Each node will figure out the list of keys it owns - 4.
-Each node will load all its owned keys by calling 'MapLoader.loadAll(keys)' - 5.
-Each node puts its owned entries into the map by calling 'IMap.putTransient(key,value)'
+Each node will load all its owned keys by calling MapLoader.loadAll(keys) - 5.
+Each node puts its owned entries into the map by calling IMap.putTransient(key,value)

-Warning: If the load mode is LAZY and when clear() method is called (which triggers MapStore.deleteAll()), Hazelcast will remove ONLY the loaded entries from your map and datastore.
-Since the whole data is not loaded for this case (LAZY mode), please note that there may be still entries in your datastore.
+Warning: If the load mode is LAZY and when clear()\ method is called (which triggers MapStore.deleteAll()), Hazelcast will remove ONLY the loaded entries from your map and datastore.
+Since the whole data is not loaded for this case (LAZY mode), please note that there may be still entries in your datastore.\